steipete/steipete.com/_posts/2020-10-18-curating-your-twitter-timeline.md

 You can **mute up to 100 keywords** or even partial sentences; it doesn’t need to be a hashtag.
 Here’s a selection of the things I mute:

 - #MyTwitterAnniversary (I really don’t care about these)
-- constitution, police, assault, shooting, killing, #VOTE (Probably something American that will just make me upset)
+- constitution, police, assault, shooting, killing, #VOTE (probably something American that will just make me upset)
-- #digital, #offer, #BusinessTransformation, #sponsored, #blockchain, #bigdata (If you use this as keyword, the content will be crap)
+- #digital, #offer, #BusinessTransformation, #sponsored, #blockchain, #bigdata (if you use any of these as a keyword, the content will be crap)
 - #NowPlaying (I’m not here for music; I follow people on SoundCloud for that)
 - NASCAR, Lakers, #F1, Strava, #CloseYourRings (not interested in sports or where you run or bike)
 - #Covid_19 (I read news about the pandemic when I feel like it.
-I don’t need that every five minutes)
+I don’t need that every five minutes.)
-- [food] (I already like food too much, don’t tempt me Frodo!)
+- [food]/ (I already like food too much; don’t tempt me Frodo!)
 - #instagram (Keep your networks separate.
-If I wanna see selfies of you, I’ll follow you there)
+If I wanna see selfies of you, I’ll follow you there.)

 ## Blocking